 Relevant childcare charges mean childcare that is registered or approved by the appropriate authorities, such as Ofsted.
 Your childcare provider should be able to provide you with a registration number.
 It is important you check with the authority to make sure their status is current and you should make sure that they renew their registered or approved status each year.

-The rules vary depending on where you live.
-A full list can be found on Pages 3 to 6 of WTC 5 published by HMRC.
+The exact rules vary depending on where you live.
+A full list of the rules in England, Wales, Scotland and Northern Ireland can be found on Pages 5 to 9 of HMRC's booklet WTC 5 published by HMRC.

 If you use childcare that is not registered or approved then you will not qualify for help with childcare costs through tax credits.
-If your provider was registered and then that registration lapses, you must inform HMRC immediately otherwise you may be overpaid.
+If your provider was registered and then that registration lapses, you must inform HMRC immediately otherwise you may be overpaid tax credits.

 What does not count as a relevant childcare charge?

 Care provided by a foster parent or kinship carer in respect of a child they are fostering or looking after as a kinship carer is excluded.

 Any charges paid for your child’s compulsory education are also excluded.

 For more information on calculating your costs from qualifying childcare, see our section: How do I claim the childcare element of working tax credit?